-Estonia tops EU drug overdose deaths listFebruary 13th, 2013 in Medications /
+Estonia tops EU drug overdose deaths listFebruary 13, 2013 in Medicine & Health / Medications

 Officials in Estonia raised the alarm Wednesday after a report into drug use in Europe found that the small Baltic nation had the highest incidence of deaths from drug overdoses in the EU.

 Last year, 160 people died from overdoses, data from the Europe Monitoring Centre for Drugs and Drug Addictions (EMCDDA) showed, an increase of 21 percent from last year.